Robust propensity score weighting estimation under missing at random

-We compare the same estimators as in previous subsections with 500 Monte Carlo samples.
-In particular, the mean of the complete cases method does not behave well in both cases and will affect the scale of the resultant box plots so we do not show its performance.
-Further, we adopt the MSPE as the 5-fold cross validation criterion for $\gamma$ selection strategy, as described in Section~\ref{section:RI_info_proj}.
-For each Monte Carlo sample, we select best $\gamma$ from $\{0.1, 0.2, \ldots, 1\}$ and we denote the corresponding estimator as ${\mathrm{APS}}_{\gamma}$.
+We compare the same estimators as in previous subsections with 1000 Monte Carlo samples.
+In particular, the mean of the complete cases method does not behave well in both cases and will affect the scale of the resultant box plots, so we do not show its performance.
+Furthermore, we adopt the MSPE as the 5-fold cross-validation criterion for the selection strategy of $\gamma$, as described in Section~\ref{section:RI_info_proj}.
+For each Monte Carlo sample, we select the best $\gamma$ from $\{0.1, 0.2, \ldots, 1\}$ and denote the corresponding estimator as ${\mathrm{APS}}_{\gamma}$.
 The results are summarized with box plots in Figure~\ref{fig:real data}, where the dashed line denotes the true population mean.
-As we can see, the estimator ${\mathrm{APS}}_{\gamma}$ always gives the unbiased estimation with relatively low root mean square error, outperforming other estimators.
+As we can see, the estimator ${\mathrm{APS}}_{\gamma}$ always gives the unbiased estimate with a relatively low root mean square error, outperforming other estimators.